 Leeds Youth Opera originated from a one-off production by Welsh National Opera.
 A group of Leeds-based teenagers were brought together for their touring production of Carmen.
 The kids thoroughly enjoyed it and their parents recognised the value in the experience.
 So, in 1971 Leeds Youth Opera made its formal tentative beginnings.

 At first, we kept things appropriately simple tackling only works written especially for children but over the next decade our ambitions grew and by the 1980s we were staging mainstream operas from a full professional repertoire.

 Over the decades and over the course of over 100 productions our repertoire has broadened further, while staying firmly tethered to opera.
 We have tackled traditional classical repertoire from Mozart, to Verdi, to Bizet.
 We have explored thought-provoking modern musicals (all opera-like in form) of Stephen Sondheim and Leonard Bernstein.
 We have taken on the challenges of modern masterpieces from Benjamin Britten and Phillip Glass.

 We have also been honoured to deliver lesser-seen works.
 In fact we have had the honour to premier a few productions to the UK.
-These include:

 1997 – Modern Premier of Gianni da Calais by Gaetano Donizetti

 1998 – British Premier of Satyagraha by Phillip Glass

 2004 – British Premier of The Voyage by Phillip Glass.